-The hR12 structure of α -boron shown in figure 1 is relatively simple with just 2 Wyckoff positions (i.e., 2 separate groups of symmetry-equivalent atomic sites) and a total of 12 atomic sites per rhombohedral cell.
+The hR12 structure of α -boron shown in Fig. 1 is relatively simple with just 2 Wyckoff positions (i.e. 2 separate groups of symmetry-equivalent atomic sites) and a total of 12 atomic sites per rhombohedral cell.
 Every atomic site is fully occupied.
 In contrast, the hR141 structure [9] of β comprises 20 Wyckoff positions labeled B1-B20.
 Wyckoff positions B1-B15 coincide with those of the earlier hR105 structure [7].
 Site B15 occupies the rhombohedral cell center.
-The sites reported to be partially occupied are B13 and B16-20, and are color-coded according to occupancy in figure 2.
+The sites reported to be partially occupied are B13 and B16-20, and are color-coded according to occupancy in Fig. 2.

 The following section of this paper reviews the proposed optimized β' structure and its discrete low-lying excitations related to changes in site occupation.
-However, the complete configuration space is continuous, owing to the phonon degrees of freedom and their associated vibrational free energy.
-To rigorously model the free energy of a phase we should evaluate both the full partition function which integrates the Boltzmann factor exp $-E/k_BT$ over all positions of all atoms.
-We
+However, the complete configuration space is continuous, owing to the phonon degrees of freedom and their associated vibrational free